 The mosque is 23 meters long and 19,80 meters high and is directed towards the city of Mecca.
-At the end of the hall an inscription, in Arabic exhorts: “pray toward Mecca, never toward Jerusalem”.
-The building presents an interesting mixture of oriental and western elements.
+At the end of the hall an inscription, in Arabic exhorts: “Pray toward Mecca, never toward Jerusalem”.
+The building presents an interesting mixture of Oriental and Western elements.
 It includes David stars and Byzantine-style columns.
 The windows are in Gothic style and the terrace is in Baroque style.
-The arches follow the Islamic architectural forms.
+The arches follow Islamic architectural forms.
 On the terrace, it has two mechanical clocks.

 Carlo Allatini Orphanage

 This beautiful house, built towards the end of the 19th century was, from 1917 to 1943 an orphanage, looking after some 50 resident children.
 It’s now abandoned and in a rather poor shape.

 Address: 3 Paraskevopoulou Street (junction with Spartis Street).

 Memorial Cobblestones at the 1st High School

 A Stolperstein; literally “stumbling stone”, metaphorically a “stumbling block”) is a ten-centimeter (3.9 in) concrete cube bearing a brass plate inscribed with the name and life dates of victims of Nazi extermination or persecution.
 The Stolpersteine project, initiated by the German artist Gunter Demnig in 1992, aims to commemorate individuals at exactly the last place of residency—or, sometimes, work—which was freely chosen by the person falling victim of the Nazi terror or emigrating to escape persecution.
 The large majority of the stones refer to Jewish victims however the project includes all victims (including Rom, homosexuals, etc.).
 At the end of 2019, more than 75.000 such stones had been laid in roughly 20 countries.